DefinitelyNotAnt/FED-Assignment/README.md

 ## Features

  It has an introduction page to introduce users to the website and direct them to the website's main features.
- It has a statistics page that have two options, which are local and global.
-Both pages have a Covid-19 heatmap, and headlines.
-The differences in these two are
+ It has a statistics page that have three options, which are local, location and global.
+For local and location, they use chart.js to get a graph of new cases by day, where location prompts the user with a windows prompt for the country.
- 1. Global allows users to see statistics from different countries and global headlines.
+ 1. Global allows users to see statistics from different countries.
- 2. Local detect the country the user is from and displays local statistics along with local headlines and also resource centers in that country.
+ 2. Local defaults to Singapore and shows SIngapore's COVID-19 new cases data.
+ 3. Location prompts the user to input a country name and will search up the country using API, before making the data into a chart.
- It has an about page to provide detaied information about various topics, like Faq and About Us.
+ It has an about page to provide detailed information about various topics, like Symptoms, medical data and About Us.

 ### Features Left to Implement
-- Another feature idea would be a game page where user will learn through playing a series of game-like feature to understand about pandemics.
+- Getting different country headlines (Complications include: getting news sources that are reliable, formatting it for each country, )

 ## Technologies Used
 - [Lottie](https://bootstrap.com)